 - The information we gather is useful for understanding the role parks and protected areas play in the

 - Conservation and management of Species at Risk

 - Planning and management of trails to minimize human-wildlife conflict

-- These new technologies not only help us gain a better understanding about what's out there but are much less intrusive.
+- These new technologies not only help us gain a better understanding of what's out there, but are much less intrusive.
 The technology doesn't stress animals like the presence of a human can, plus it's safer for biologists too.
 Animals also come to sites that they might avoid if a human was present.

 At William A. Switzer Provincial Park, near Hinton, visitors can experience parks in a new way through the "Who Lives Here?" program.